Samantha Weeks

 The best career advice I ever received was simple: show up, be dependable, and do the work — the rest will follow.

-Early in my career, I learned that leadership isn’t about titles or recognition; it’s about being someone people can count on, especially when the pressure is high.
-That lesson carried me from the fast-paced chaos of hospitality to coordinating care for hundreds of patients in multi-state healthcare operations.
+Early in my career, I discovered that leadership isn’t about titles or recognition; it’s about being someone people can rely on, especially when the pressure is high.
+That lesson carried me from the fast-paced chaos of hospitality to coordinating care for hundreds of patients across multiple states in healthcare operations.

 Success isn’t always flashy.
-It’s in the discipline to handle the hard days, the courage to take on challenges you weren’t sure you could manage, and the quiet confidence that comes from knowing you can rise to the occasion — every single time.
+It shows up in the discipline to handle the tough days, the courage to take on challenges you weren’t sure you could manage, and the quiet confidence that comes from knowing you can rise to the occasion — again and again.
+It’s in showing up, staying steady, and making a real impact for the people who depend on you.

 Q